-- Side-effect free

-- Simple data model with numbers, dates, strings, lists, and contexts

-- Simple syntax designed for a wide audience

-- Three-valued logic (true, false, null)
+- Side-effect free - Simple data model with numbers, dates, strings, lists, and contexts - Simple syntax designed for a wide audience - Three-valued logic (true, false, null) based on SQL and PMML

 This section also completely specifies the syntax and semantics of FEEL.
 The syntax is specified as a grammar (10.3.1).
 The subset of the syntax intended to be rendered graphically as a boxed expression is also specified as a meta-model (10.5).